What does success look like to you?

 This marketing KPI tells you whether or not you’re asking for too much information for what you’re offering.
-The number of fields in your capture form should be directly proportionate to the value of your offer, otherwise people may decide it’s not worth it and leave the form halfway through completing it.
+The number of fields in your capture form should be directly proportionate to the value of your offer otherwise, people may decide it’s not worth it and leave the form halfway through completing it.

 Just like anything else, your email marketing need to be tracked to determine whether or not you’re successfully reaching your customers.
 Use the following email marketing KPIs to gain some insight.

 Your subscribe rate tells you a few things.
-This marketing KPI shows you how strong your exchange offer is, as well as how much focus your site puts on gathering emails.
+This digital marketing KPI shows you how strong your exchange offer is, as well as how much focus your site puts on gathering emails.
 The content you’re offering in exchange for an email address should be powerful, so make sure it’s something worth giving you their valuable information.
 Also, your site should ask for their email in a powerful way, does yours?